kamehiro17/phraser-p5-old/README.md

 ## dependencies
-[controlP5](http://www.sojamo.de/libraries/controlP5/) - a gui library for the programming environment processing
+[controlP5](http://www.sojamo.de/libraries/controlP5/) - a GUI library for the programming environment Processing Ess(no longer avilable) - a sound library for Processing

 ## deploy
 1. build on P5